logseq/docs/db-version.md

 Property fields in the Configure modal:

-* Name: Name to visually identify the property
+* `Name`: Name to visually identify the property
-* Icon: Choose one and it will appear wherever its name appears
+* `Icon`: Choose one and it will appear wherever its name appears
-* Schema type: There are 7 types of properties: Text, Number, Checkbox, Url, Page, Date and Object.
-If you're unsure of what type to choose, use Text as it behaves like a block.
+* `Property type`: This determines what type a property's property values will have.
+Once a property is used this field cannot change.
+If you're unsure of what type to choose, use `Text`.
+See [property-types](#property-types) for more.
 * Multiple values: When selected, a property can have multiple values associated with it.
 All property types can have multiple values except for checkbox.
 * Available choices: Use this to limit a property to specific values.
 Once a choice is defined, a user can only select from one of the defined choices.
 Each choice has a value, a description and an optional icon.
+Drag the choices up and down to order how they appear.
 * UI position: This determines where the property values are displayed.
 By default the values are displayed as a row-like block under a block (`Block properties`).
 You can also choose to display property values at the beginning like task status, under a block like deadline date, or at the end of a block.
 * Hide by default: When selected, a property won't be visible on any of its blocks by default.
 But it will be visible if you zoom in on its blocks or display them in the sidebar.
-* Description: A description for the property that is mainly displayed on the property's page
+* Description: A description for the property that is mainly displayed on the property's page.

-TODO:
-- Built in properties and what can be modified
+### Built-in Properties

+Logseq uses built-in properties to provide core features.
+A few of these properties are public and editable by the user.
+To navigate to a public built-in property use `cmd-k`.
+For example, type `status` to go to the `Status` property used by [tasks](#tasks).
+When on a built-in property page's, only some of its property fields are editable as allowing all fields to be edited could break functionality.
+The property fields that can be edited are, `Icon`, `UI position`, `Hide by default` and `Available choices`.

-- Property types
+### Property Types

-- Drag and drop
-- Querying
-- idents?
+A property type determines what type a property's property values can have.
+There are 6 types of property values: Text, Number, Date, Checkbox, Url, and Node.
+Here is more info on each:

+* `Text`: This is the recommended default as it allows for any text and behaves like a block.
+This means that node references work here and children blocks can be created under the block.
+* `Number`: This is for numbers including negative numbers and floats e.g. 3.5.
+Unlike file graph properties, these are stored as actual numbers.
+This means that all features and queries that use this property type correctly sort as numbers by default.
+* `Date`: This is for dates and is editable with a date picker.
+When a date property value is used, it correctly links to the journal page.
+* `Checkbox`: This is used to set or unset a property value and displays as a checkbox.
+To engineers this type is known as a boolean.
+* `Url`: This limits text to only allow urls e.g. `https://logseq.com`.
+This does not behave like `Text` e.g. no referencing or child blocks.
+* `Node`: This allows a property value to link to other nodes i.e. pages or blocks.
+When first configuring this, you are prompted to select a new tag.
+You can choose to skip a tag if you don't care about limiting the available nodes.
+When a tag is selected or created, only nodes with that tag will appear as options for the property.
+For example, if you define the property `Author`, you could create a new tag `#Person` that only allows nodes tagged with `#Person` as values.
+Also worth noting that tag selection works for all child tags of the chosen new tag.
+Using the previous example, if there was an `#Actor` that is a child of `#Person`, nodes tagged with `#Person` or `#Actor` are allowed values.

 ## New Tags